Azure/azure-sdk-for-java/sdk/keyvault/azure-keyvault-secrets/README.md

 </dependency>
 ```
 ### Default HTTP Client
-By default all client libraries ship without any baked-in HTTP client.
-Users who want to use a client library are encouraged to opt-in to the relevant HTTP client for their needs.
-For most situations, this is achieved by including the following dependency in the Maven pom.xml file:
+All client libraries support a pluggable HTTP transport layer.
+Users can specify an HTTP client specific for their needs by including the following dependency in the Maven pom.xml file:

 ```xml
 <dependency>